 Our President & Honorary Vice Presidents

-The Duchess said, "As President of this unique charity, I am proud to tell you that the Brooke reaches more working horses, donkeys and mules than any other animal welfare charity.
+HRH The Former Duchess of Cornwall said, "As President of this unique charity, I am proud to tell you that the Brooke reaches more working horses, donkeys and mules than any other animal welfare charity.
 For over 80 years, the Brooke has been sharing its experience and expertise to improve the welfare of working equines around the world.
 I have witnessed the Brooke’s work for myself in Petra, Jordan and in 2013 I was able to meet and personally thank Brooke staff in India for their role in Uttarakhand, where the Brooke India team provided emergency relief to stranded equines in various pockets of the flooding disaster affected area."